adamtabrams/.Profigs/README.md

 ### Todo
-Fix newlines in README
-remove vifm.info tracking
-fix .examples
+Complete list of programs
 Add important files from /etc and others
-Complete list of programs
+Polish .examples
 Polish config files and clean up repo
 Add more documentation